 Remove Ads From Firefox With NoScript

 There’s yet another extension helping to block ads on Firefox — NoScript.
-It allows JavaScript, Java, Flash, and other plugins to be executed only by trusted websites (for instance your online bank), while the same elements on the rest of web pages will be disabled.
-Whitelisting and blacklisting in NoScript extension is performed through a couple of clicks.
+It allows JavaScript, Java, Flash, and other plugins to be executed only by trusted websites (for instance your online bank), while the same elements on the rest of the web pages will be disabled.
+Whitelisting and blacklisting in the NoScript extension is performed through a couple of clicks.

 Does Firefox Private Browsing Make Users Safe?